-If you want to become a pharmacist, you need a Doctor of Pharmacy degree (PharmD) from a school or college of pharmacy.
-The program you attend must be accredited by the Accreditation Council for Pharmacy Education.
+To become a pharmacist, you'll need to earn a Doctor of Pharmacy degree (PharmD) from a school or college of pharmacy accredited by the Accreditation Council for Pharmacy Education.

 Steps to Licensure for Graduates of U.S. Pharmacy Schools

-- Step 1: Take the North American Pharmacist Licensure Exam (NAPLEX).
+- Take the North American Pharmacist Licensure Exam (NAPLEX).

-- Step 3: Take any other tests that may be required by your state.
+- Take any other tests that may be required by your state.

-- Step 4: Complete the number of hours of practical experience your jurisdiction requires.
+- Complete the number of hours of practical experience your jurisdiction requires.
 Many people meet this requirement while still in school.

-- Step 5: Consent to a criminal background check if the jurisdiction requires it.
+- Consent to a criminal background check if the jurisdiction requires it.

-Steps to Licensure for Graduates of Foreign Pharmacy Schools
+Steps to Licensure for Graduates of Non-U.S. Pharmacy Schools

-- Step 1: Apply for Foreign Pharmacy Graduate Examination Committee (FPGEC) Certification and take the Foreign Pharmacy Graduate Equivalency Examination (FPGEE).
+- Apply for the Foreign Pharmacy Graduate Examination Committee (FPGEC) Certification and take the Foreign Pharmacy Graduate Equivalency Examination (FPGEE).

-- Step 3: Pass all exams required by the jurisdiction in which you want to practice, as discussed above.
+- Pass all exams required by the jurisdiction in which you want to practice, as discussed above.